jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Metadata -- a UUID string as versionId (in lieu of serial), productionDate with UTC offset, producer, objectCount, and rdapConformance with "nroBulkRdap1" extension id - DONE
 * Add URL to get objects of all types
-* Each RDAP object has its own rdapConformance member, listing all extensions used in its creation; a MUST
+* Each RDAP object has its own rdapConformance member, listing all extensions used in its creation; a MUST - DONE
-* Limit nested objected to the first level only
+* Limit nested objected to the first level only - DONE
 * Explain all possible content types, with the gzip recommended; create a table for readability
 * Get JWK out-of-band
 * Operational considerations -- daily, off-line generation with rationale (one-time JWS generation cost)
 * No need to mention FTP; make HTTPS a MUST
-* Make omission for nested objects a MUST
+* Make omission for nested objects a MUST - DONE
 * Replace "replacement" with "counterpart"?

 # Introduction